cwendorf/EASI/docs/Functions/README.md

 ### Summary of the Functions

+#### Classes of Data/Statistical Input

 EASI is designed to accept the follow types of input:

 Class | Description
 :-- | :--
-`...` | listing of variables for a within-subjects design `formula` | a formula in `lhs~rhs` syntax for a between-subjects design `wss` | a table of summary statistics from a within-subjects design `bss` | a table of summary statistics from a between-subjects design
+`...` | a listing of variables for a within-subjects design `formula` | a formula in `lhs~rhs` syntax for a between-subjects design `wss` | a table of summary statistics from a within-subjects design `bss` | a table of summary statistics from a between-subjects design

+#### Basic Statistical Procedures

 These data structures can then be used for the following basic procedures:

 Prefix | Description
 :-- | :--
-_estimate_ | functions that estimate confidence intervals for means, mean differences, and contrasts _plot_| functions that plot confidence intervals for means, mean differences, and contrasts _test_ | functions that calculate NHST for means, mean differences, and contrasts _standardize_| functions that calculate standardized effect sizes and their confidence intervals _analyze_ | functions that combine the _estimate_, _plot_, _test_, and _standardize_ procedures into a single analysis
+`estimate` | functions that estimate confidence intervals for means, mean differences, and contrasts `plot` | functions that plot confidence intervals for means, mean differences, and contrasts `test` | functions that calculate NHST for means, mean differences, and contrasts `standardize` | functions that calculate standardized effect sizes and their confidence intervals `analyze` | functions that combine the _estimate_, _plot_, _test_, and _standardize_ procedures into a single analysis

+#### Targets for the Statistical Procedures

 Generally speaking, these procedures then can be applied to different targets of interest:

 Suffix | Description
 :-- | :--
-_Data_ | functions that summarize or represent raw data _Means_| functions that examine all individual group or level means _Difference_ | functions that examine a difference/comparison among two group or level means _Contrast_ | functions that examine a contrast among all of the group or level means _Pairwise_ | functions that examine all possible unadjusted pairwise comparisons among the group or levels means _Relational_ | functions that provide arelational (standard) and relational (comparative) intervals _Omnibus_ | functions that provide an analysis of omnibus effects (like an ANOVA) _By_ | functions that extend the other functions to examine differences in factorial and mixed deisgns
+`Means` | functions that examine all individual group or level means `Difference` | functions that examine a difference/comparison among two group or level means `Contrast` | functions that examine a contrast among all of the group or level means `Pairwise` | functions that examine all possible unadjusted pairwise comparisons among the group or levels means `Relational` | functions that provide arelational (standard) and relational (comparative) intervals `Omnibus` | functions that provide an analysis of omnibus effects (like an ANOVA)

-### Listing of Available Functions
+#### Listing of Available Functions

 The basic procedures and targets are combined to produce the following available functions for the input structures: